deepakshimpi1/InterviewPreparation1/sql.md

 You can partition a table based on some column value.
 Ex.
 If your table contain year then partition your table based on year column value so that it will divide your main table into sub part based on year.

-When you query it will select the data from partion table instaed of scanning all the records.
+When you query it will select the data from partition table instead of scanning all the records.

 -----------
-Monitoring implemeted to check the long running/idle/blocking session on database using pg internal tables
+Monitoring implemented to check the long running/idle/blocking session on database using pg internal tables

 Postgres internal table:
-pg_stats_acitivity
+> pg_stats_activity

 -----------------------
-when we delete a row then it keeps records in memory and hold an memory when we truncate a table then it dletes everything and free up the memory
+when we delete a row then it keeps records in memory and hold an memory when we truncate a table then it deletes everything and free up the memory

-Vaccume - if delete row from table then it deletes logically but it is present in memory. so after delete when you select then you will not get deleted record
+Vacuum - if delete row from table then it deletes logically but it is present in memory. so after delete when you select then you will not get deleted record

-so if you want to remove memory then run Vaccum on table.
+so if you want to remove memory then run Vacuum on table.

 Trunc : DDL because it will clean up memory